Skip to contents

 • lpsn

-Identifier ('Record number') of the List of Prokaryotic names with Standing in Nomenclature (LPSN).
+Identifier ('Record number') of List of Prokaryotic names with Standing in Nomenclature (LPSN).
 This will be the first/highest LPSN identifier to keep one identifier per row.
 For example, Acetobacter ascendens has LPSN Record number 7864 and 11011.
 Only the first is available in the microorganisms data set.
+This is a unique identifier, though available for only ~33 000 records.

 • lpsn_parent